-Marssonia Leaf Spot
+3. Marssonia Leaf Spot

-Marssonia leaf spot is noted by the University of Illinois Cooperative Extension as a disease that affects European white birch and only a few other tree species.
+Marssonia leaf spot is a disease that affects European white birch and only a few other tree species.
 Infected trees exhibit symptoms such as brown blotches or spots on the leaves, severe defoliation, a weakened immune system and stunted leaf or bark growth.
 Marssonia leaf spot typically appears on the lower branches first during summer or early fall, and the disease spreads upwards through the rest of the year.
 The fungus that causes Marssonia leaf spot overwinters in dead or infected foliage, and removal of these branches, twigs and leaves, as well as proper sanitation practices, are the only way to rid trees of this disease.

-The University of Illinois Extension states that silver birch trees are susceptible to an incurable group of wood rots known as shelf fungi, in tribute to their hard, shelf-like reproductive structures, known as "conks," that form on the trunks of infected trees.
+Silver birch trees are susceptible to an incurable group of wood rots known as shelf fungi, in tribute to their hard, shelf-like reproductive structures, known as "conks," that form on the trunks of infected trees.
 Conks known to infect Betula pendula include artist's conks, tinder conks, chaga conks and birch conks, slowly breaking down dead wood and growing outward in rings.
 Conks cause the wood of silver birch trees to decay, with some infected specimens showing openings or hollows in the trunk or branches while others show no external symptoms at all, with trees having been known to rot from the inside out.